 The Costa lab is interested in studying the physiological ecology of organisms in the marine environment.
 Physiological ecology is the study of how an organism’s reproductive fitness is affected by behavioral and physiological adjustments to an ever-changing environment.
 The Costa lab leads a long-standing research effort at Año Nuevo with northern elephant seals and california sea lions.
 The lab has done research in Antarctica with Weddell seals, crabeater seals, leopard seals, whales, and seabirds.
-Other field sites include San Nicolas Island in the Channel Islands, Guadalupe Island in Mexico, etc.
+Other field sites include San Nicolas Island in the Channel Islands, Guadalupe Island in Mexico, and Sarasota Bay in Florida.

 What coursework and professional preparation should I have to apply to this lab?

 We suggest that you have a strong background in courses such as Ecology, Marine Ecology, Evolution, Physiology, and Biology.
 Although not required, it is strongly recommended that you have already performed an independent research project at the master’s or similar level.
 If your undergraduate degree is in a field unrelated to the EEB or Ocean Sciences Departments, a master’s degree in a related field is even more strongly recommended.

 After exploring our website, please take a moment to find the current student whose experience most closely matches your interest and email them first with specific questions.
 These current grads will be able to respond more quickly than Dan and have valuable information and advice to share.

 Once you have determined that you would like to apply to the lab and have a potential research project in mind that fits in with the lab’s interests, email Dan Costa with: